ScriptBasic/WinPBX/docs/File Procedures.md

 By default, AfxUrlEscape ignores any text following a # or ? character.
 The URL_ESCAPE_SEGMENT_ONLY flag overrides this behavior by regarding the entire string as the segment.
 The URL_ESCAPE_SPACES_ONLY flag overrides this behavior, but only for space characters.

 Security Warning: This function should be called from client applications only.
-For more information, see Security Considerations: Microsoft Windows Shell and Michael Howard and David LeBlanc, Writing Secure Code.
-Microsoft Press, Redmond, WA, 2002.